 In the event one does not make it home, the Kenny Wolfe Foundation will provide the families the Christ-centered support, encouragement, and strength that was so graciously shown to us during this dark time.

-Each year we lose an average of 30, 000 young people between the ages of 15-24 in vehicle collisions.
+On any given day, we lose an average of 30 young people between the ages of 15-24 in vehicle collisions.
 In 2016 in South Carolina there were 184 deaths of young people between the ages of 15-24.
 That is 184 families that now must learn to live a new normal way of life.
 To do that, they are going to need help and unwavering support.

 You are a part of a special group that will walk alongside these families and show them that people care, that their child’s life mattered and will never be forgotten.
 As Kenny’s mother, I am introducing a way you can help these families.